 - Crushed tortilla chips

-For serving, you can pair this pumpkin chili with the following:
+For serving, you can pair this pumpkin white bean chili with the following:

-Want more pumpkin goodness?
+Want more squash goodness?
 Check out this gluten-free pumpkin pie and the recipes below for new fall favorites!

 Vegetarian Pumpkin Chili